 The RIW Program supports the rail industry by giving participant organisations full visibility of workers moving between projects and employers, maintaining a single electronic record about each worker’s health, education and competencies.
 This ensures that work is carried out by qualified people and enhances overall safety on rail networks across Australia.

-The RIW Program has undergone a significant change, as it moved from service provider Pegasus to new service provider Metro Trains Australia on 28 June 2019.
+The RIW Program moved from a previous service provider to new service provider Metro Trains Australia on 28 June 2019.

 The RIW Program offers many benefits to the local rail industry in Australia: